itsroops/vcf_comp_with_gold_standard/README.md

 *In case of installation failure: If you have to restart the installation process, please delete the **temp** folder that has been created by `rm -rf temp` and then begin fresh installation.*

 ## Running the tool
-The tool can be run either in
+The tool can be run either in interactive mode or in the command line by passing the required arguments.
+Mandatory files required are:
+1. The set of VCF files stored in a single folder and all ending with .vcf extension.
+If the vcf files are in a compressed form, please decompress the files and keep it in .vcf extension only.
+2. A reference file eg. a fasta file
+3. A bed file ending with .bed extension.
+4. A gold standard file ending with .vcf extension

+### Interactive Mode
 The usage is pretty simple and the interactive dialogs would guide in accepting all the relevant inputs.
-Please execute the script `sh main.sh`
+Please execute the script `sh main.sh`.

 ## Outputs
 The outputs from the tool can be categorized into three forms, namely, *log files* and *plot files* and *other result files*.